BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 chewBBACA.py ExtractCgMLST -i cgMLST_all.tsv -o cgMLST_200 -p0.99 -g removedGenomes200thr.txt
 ```

-This script selects *loci* and genomes that remained in the *Threshold* 200 and excludes the validation and *loci* genomes that were excluded in this *Threshold*.
+This script selects *loci* and genomes that remained in the *Threshold* 200 and excludes the validation genomes and *loci* that were excluded with this *Threshold*.

 The folder with the output file can be found at: ```cgMLST_200```.
 This folder contains four files "cgMLST.tsv; cgMLSTschema.txt; mdata_stats.tsv and Presence_Absence.tsv".

-The folder with targets of cgMLST the file can be found at: ```cgMLST_200/cgMLSTschema.txt``` contains the list of 2653 genes in the core genome defined as targets of cgMLST.
-The list with the 2653 cgMLST target genes with the path added for each locus fasta file to be searched in the schema_seed folder is in the folder:```cgMLST_200/gene_targets.txt```
+The cgMLST targets can be found at: ```cgMLST_200/cgMLSTschema.txt``` It contains the list of 2653 genes in the core genome defined as targets for this scheme.
+The list with the 2653 cgMLST gene targets with the path added for each locus fasta file to be searched in the schema_seed folder is in the folder:```cgMLST_200/gene_targets.txt```

 ## Step 4.1: Checking the percentage of target genes found in the evaluated genomes

-With the schema terminated with 2653 target genes.
-It was assumed that a well-defined cgMLST scheme should cover at least 95% of the cgMLST genes should be present in all isolates.
-Thus, we consider that an isolate is considered typed with our cgMLST scheme with 2653 targets for *P. aeruginosa* when it has coverage of at least 95% of the cgMLST genes.
+We assumed that for a well-defined cgMLST scheme 95% of the cgMLST gene targets should be present in all tested isolates.
+Thus, an isolate is considered to be "typed" with our cgMLST scheme if at least 95% of the 2653 targets were present.

-We did not analyze the 130 complete genomes that created the scheme since they had all 2653 cgMLST targets.
-Thus, we re-analyzed 2195 genomes, of which 11 were complete genomes that were removed in the schema creation step and 2184 draft genomes that were used to validate the cgMLST scheme.
+In order to check if this was true,  we re-analyzed 2195 genomes (XXXX quem sao? plus the 11 complete genomes that had been removed during the scheme creation step) and 2184 draft genomes that were used to validate the cgMLST scheme.

 ## Command:

 ```bash
 chewBBACA.py AlleleCall -i genomes -g gene_targets.txt -o results_2195_genomes --cpu 15 --ptf PAO1.trn
 ```
-**Note**: After releasing the ```results_2195_genomes/``` folder, analyze the file ```results/results_statistics.tsv.```contains the number of genes that were found with 100% identity in the analyzed genomes (EXC - alleles which have exact matches (100% DNA identity) with previously identified alleles). **With the proposed schema we consider that an isolate is considered typed through this schema when at least 95% of the targets are found in the genome of interest**.
+**Note**: with the ```results_2195_genomes/``` folder, analyze the file ```results/results_statistics.tsv.```containing the number of genes that were found with 100% identity in the analyzed genomes (EXC - alleles which have exact matches (100% DNA identity) with previously identified alleles). **With the proposed schema we consider that an isolate is "typed" when at least 95% of the targets are found in the genome of interest**.

 ## Step 5: Minimum Spanning Tree

+For the visualization of results, minimum spanning trees were buitl.
 Based on the allelic profiles obtained by the cgMLST scheme for each of the 2309 genomes minimum spanning trees (MST) were constructed using the software GrapeTree (version 1.5.0) (https://github.com/achtman-lab/GrapeTree/releases) with parameters implemented in MSTree v2 ignoring missing values for the entire strain collection.
 The ```cgMLST_200/cgMLST.tsv ``` file contains the allelic profile of the 2309 genomes typed by cgMLST.

 ## Step 6: Evaluation of the schema cgMLST